-As the economy starts to slow purchasing leaders are telling us that they are under increasing pressure to increase cost savings efforts and results.
+Having experienced unprecedented upward pricing pressure over the past 2 years, purchasing leaders are telling us that they are under increasing pressure to increase cost savings efforts and results.

 A commodity-by-commodity review of company spend can often turn up untapped, easily implementable savings.

-To start, take the time to write down the questions you should be asking about each commodity in your spend that will help you identify which commodities have a savings potential.
+To start, take the time to write down the questions you should be asking about each commodity that will help you identify which commodities have a savings potential.

 For example: Here are some of the questions we ask clients when assessing the savings potential on a commodity.
 Answering “No” to some or all the following questions is a strong indicator of such low hanging fruit:

-- Do you receive commodity specific cost breakdowns from suppliers?
+- Do suppliers provide commodity specific cost breakdowns with their quotes?

-- If you do not get cost breakdowns are there ample suppliers in the supply base to generate pricing pressure?
+- Are there ample suppliers in the supply base to generate pricing pressure?